mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       The combined global/regional medium- to short-range weather-prediction model used in the :term:`UFS` to create forecasts

-   VLab
-      Virtual Laboratory - a service and information technology framework, that enables NOAA employees and their partners to share ideas, collaborate, engage in software development, and conduct applied research (https://www.nws.noaa.gov/mdl/vlab/)

    .xsd file extension
       XML schema definition